Tulip mania

 The introduction of the tulip to Europe is often attributed to Ogier de Busbecq, the ambassador of Charles V, Holy Roman Emperor, to Sultan Suleiman the Magnificent, who sent the first tulip bulbs and seeds to Vienna in 1554 from the Ottoman Empire.
 Tulip bulbs, along with other new plant life like potatoes, peppers, tomatoes, and other vegetables, came to Europe in the 16th century.
 These bulbs were soon distributed from Vienna to Augsburg, Antwerp, and Amsterdam.

 The tulip was different from other flowers known to Europe at that time, because of its intense saturated petal colour.
-The appearance of the nonpareil tulip as a status symbol coincides with the rise of newly independent Holland's trade fortunes.
-No longer the Spanish Netherlands, its economic resources could now be channelled into commerce and Holland embarked on its Golden Age.
+The appearance of the nonpareil tulip as a status symbol coincides with the rise of newly independent Dutch Republic's trade fortunes.
+No longer under Spanish reign, its economic resources could now be channelled into commerce and the Netherlands embarked on its Golden Age.
 Amsterdam merchants were at the centre of the lucrative East Indies trade, where one voyage could yield profits of 400%.
+Around this time, the ceramic tulipiere was devised for the display of cut flowers stem by stem.
+Vases and bouquets, usually including tulips, often appeared in Dutch still-life painting.

 See all